 - High-wealth individuals.

-Non-profit organisations include all entities that are not large enterprises and exempted from income tax with the following exemption types:
+- Non-profit organisations include all entities that are not large enterprises and are exempted from income tax with the following exemption types:

 - TAB and racing clubs